shkolnick-kun/bugurtos/GettingStartedEN.md

 In BuguRTOS scheduler works on periodic system timer interrupts or when rescheduling needed.

 ####How does it work?
-To enable scheduler there must be one hardware timer, which can generete periodic interrupts (for example one interrupt per millisecond).
+To enable scheduler there must be one hardware timer, which can generate periodic interrupts (for example one interrupt per millisecond).

-System timer interrupt servise routine saves a current process context to current process stack; calls
+System timer interrupt service routine saves a current process context to current process stack; calls
-**sched_schedule** function, which selsects next process to execute; switches to next process stack; restores next process context and returns.
+**sched_schedule** function, which selects next process to execute; switches to next process stack; restores next process context and returns.
 Next process execution resumes on system timer ISR return.

-Recheduling works simpler: **sched_reschedule** function juct selects most prioritized process.
+Rescheduling works simpler: **sched_reschedule** function just selects most prioritized process.

 All BuguRTOS system call handlers as well as scheduler routines have O(1) complexity, which means, that their execution time has **bounded upper limit**.
-This feachure enables BuguRTOS usage in hard real time applications.
+This feature enables BuguRTOS usage in hard real time applications.

 ####How next process is selected?
-As decribed above, there are two kinds of processes in BuguRTOS, they are **general purpose** and **real time** processes.
+As described above, there are two kinds of processes in BuguRTOS, they are **general purpose** and **real time** processes.

 **General purpose** processes are supposed to run in a background of **real time** processes.
-On the other hand, **real time** processes are supposed to be stoped most of the time and serve corespondent events.
+On the other hand, **real time** processes are supposed to be stopped most of the time and serve corespondent events.

 BuguRTOS has preemptive scheduler, so most prioritized processes are executed first.